 Not every P2P lending platform is doing the best job on social media however it’s one thing that helps to gain trust in their services.

 Something I like to do when there is a new P2P platform is to send them an email asking to provide a list of USP (unique features that give users more value than the competition), ask how they differentiate from the competition and why investors should invest on their platform.
 If I don’t get an answer or the email does not meet my expectations I usually don’t bother testing it.

 - their buyback guarantee

 - explain their due diligence (what are they looking at when adding new loans / loan originators to the platform)

 - requirements on the investors (residency, bank account, etc.,..)

 You can certainly google more information about each P2P platform.
-Be however aware that many P2P blogs publish information without even testing the platform for the sake of getting a commission if you sign up through their link.
-I advise being critical when reading those P2P lending reviews.
+Be, however, aware that many P2P blogs publish information without even testing the platform for the sake of getting a commission if you sign up through their link.
+I advise being aware of this when reading those P2P lending reviews.